nativescript-vue/nativescript-vue.org/content/docs/en/routing/vue-router.md

 ## Usage

-This section walks you through a complete example, breaking it down into key pieces and providing comments along the way.
+This section walks you through a complete example of page-based routing, breaking it down into key pieces and providing comments along the way.

 ---
 Define a `Master` page with the current router as its title (`$route.path`).

-Create a button with a `@tap="$router.push('/detail')"` so a new `Detail` page is pushed on the stack and navigated to.
+Create a button with a `@tap="$router.push('/detail')"`.
+When tapped, a new `Detail` page is pushed on the stack and navigated to.

-Add a second button to the `Master` page with a query param `user`.
+Create a second button with a query param `user`.
+When tapped, it passes additional information to the `Detail` page.

 ```HTML
 const Master = {